jmettraux/ilog/README.txt

 will log the channel #fishing and place the logs in the current (.) directory.

-File are rotated every hour or so.
+File are rotated every day.

 == requirements